Home | Browse Topics | Jobs, benefits & flats | Employment conditions and protections | Whistle-blower protections (“Protected disclosures”)

 Serious wrongdoing includes:

-• the unlawful, corrupt or irregular use of public funds or resources
+• the unlawful, corrupt or irregular use of public funds or resources, including where these are used in the private sector, or

-• conduct that poses a serious risk to public health or safety, to the environment, or to the maintenance of the law
+• conduct that poses a serious risk to public health or safety, the environment, the health and safety of any individual or the law being maintained, or

 • a grossly improper act or omission by a public official.

-How am I protected if I disclose the information?
+When am I protected if I tell someone about the serious wrongdoing?

 Protected Disclosures Act 2000, ss 17–19